intel/intel-extension-for-tensorflow/examples/train_resnet50_with_autoshard/README.md

 ## Introduction

 The XPUAutoShard feature of Intel® Extension for TensorFlow* automatically shards the input data to the Intel® GPU devices.
-Currently, it supports to apply the shards on multiple GPU tiles to maximize the hardware utilization and improve performance.
+Currently, it supports applying the shards on multiple GPU tiles to maximize the hardware utilization and improve performance.

 This example shows ResNet50 training speedup with XPUAutoShard enabled.